manage a development team

 • Great managers get interrupted, and bad managers interrupt.

-• Great managers try to be clear, bad managers try to be clever.
+• Great managers try to be clear, and bad managers try to be clever.

-• Great managers focus on the macro, bad managers focus on the micro.
+• Great managers focus on the macro, and bad managers focus on the micro.

 The remainder of this article will go in-depth on these four concepts.
-By the end, you‘ll be horrified by the idea of being a bad manager.
-You‘ll have the right project management software and the wisdom needed to manage a software development team effectively.
+By the end, you‘ll be horrified by the idea of being a lousy manager.
+You‘ll have the right project management software and the wisdom to manage a software development team effectively.

 How to Manage a Development Team Effectively?